catekat16/ezTippin/README.md

 5) - change color of highlighted portion of selected segment on segmentedControl to match blue gradient background of bill amount area - yup
         - determined what color of particular segment should be based on x position across gradient
         - hacky code to resolve compatibility issue of iOS12 of not having a selectedSegmentTintColor method on                        UISegmentedControl
+6) - settings screen to save default values - yup

 ## More Notes

 TODO's:
 1) - implement X and X%
-2) - settings screen to save default values
-3) - round up and round down buttons
+2) - round up and round down buttons
-4) - #neon, #ocean, #violetlights color background views
+3) - #neon, #ocean, #violetlights color background views
-5) - currency formatting for tipLabel and Total per person label (dollar sign, commas)
+4) - currency formatting for tipLabel and Total per person label (dollar sign, commas)
+5) - improve UI of settings screen

 ## License